Consulate General of Switzerland in Milano

-Due to the pandemic COVID-19, the Central Compensation Office (CCO) in Geneva will exceptionally accept the certificate of life to be filled out and signed by the social security holder himself/herself.
-The certificate together with a piece of identification can then be sent directly to the CCO by e-mail at the following address: firstname.lastname@example.org
+Swiss citizens: Due to the pandemic COVID-19, the Central Compensation Office (CCO) in Geneva will exceptionally accept the certificate of life to be filled out and signed by the social security holder himself/herself until 30.04.2021.
+The certificate can then be sent with a scan of a valid identity card or passport directly to the CCO by e-mail at the following address: email@example.com

 The Consulate General of Switzerland is located in the Swiss Center, overlooking Piazza Cavour in the heart of Milan.
 The Center, designed by the Swiss architect Armin Meili, was inaugurated in 1952.
 The place of Milan, together with that of Paris, is the oldest permanent site in Switzerland, opened after the creation of the Helvetic Republic in 1798.

 Detailed information can be found on the Italian page.